Thdub/Personalize_Next_Gen/README.md

 -06 ADD "Open with Sound Forge Pro" for audio files and audio folders (Note: for Audio professionals)

 -07 ADD "Open with iZotope RX" for audio files and audio folders (Note: for Audio professionals)
 ---------------------------------------------------------------------------------------------------

-# 06 CUSTOMIZE WinX Menu
+# 06 Customize WinX Menu

 Simply run application .exe, or related .bat script.